A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Simulation results

-We first analyze the LP relaxation metric between the ground truth and the posterior mean of these hypotheses.
-We want to point out that the LP relaxation metric and the multi-dimensional assignment metric, computed by Viterbi algorithm, returned the same values for these scenarios.
+We first analyze the LP metric between the ground truth and the posterior mean of these hypotheses.
+We want to point out that the LP metric and the multi-dimensional assignment metric, computed by the Viterbi algorithm, returned the same values for these scenarios.
 The results are presented in Table~\ref{tab:res}.
 As can be seen from the tables and the figures, for fixed $c$, when the switching cost parameter $\gamma$ is increased, the metric values increase for the cases with full or half switches in Figures~\ref{fig:case3}, ~\ref{fig:case4}, and~\ref{fig:case6}.
 Similarly, for fixed $\gamma$, when $c$ is increased, the metric values increase for the cases with missed and/or false targets in Figures~\ref{fig:case2}, ~\ref{fig:case3} and ~\ref{fig:case5}.
-For the case in Figure~\ref{fig:case3} which has a track switch and a false track, the metric value increases for increase in both $c$ and $\gamma$.
+For the case in Figure~\ref{fig:case3} which has two track switches and a false track, the metric value increases for increase in both $c$ and $\gamma$.
 It can also be observed that the case in Figure~\ref{fig:case1} is always returned as the most accurate one irrespective of the parameters choice, which agrees with intuition.

 Table~\ref{tab:res} also contains the results for Bento's metric with 1-norm and component-wise 1-norm denoted $d_{\text{B}}^{\text{1}}$ and $d_{\text{B}}^{\text{comp}}$, respectively.
-It can be immediately observed that for the cases in Figures~\ref{fig:case1}, ~\ref{fig:case2} and ~\ref{fig:case5} which have no track switches, the values are identical between the Bento's metrics and the proposed LP relaxation metric.
+We recall that these metrics correspond to the LP relaxation of the B1 and B2 metrics explained in Section \ref{subsec:motiv}.
+It can be immediately observed that for the cases in Figures~\ref{fig:case1}, ~\ref{fig:case2} and ~\ref{fig:case5} which have no track switches, the values are identical between the Bento's metrics and the proposed LP metric.

-One can note the differences in the values for the scenarios in Figure~\ref{fig:case3}, ~\ref{fig:case4} and ~\ref{fig:case6}.
-For the case in Figure~\ref{fig:case6}, there is one full switch (or two half switches from the perspective of $\bY$) between time steps $7$ and $8$.
-This switch contributes $\gamma$ as the switching cost to the proposed LP metric, $d_{LP}$ and Bento's metric with 1-norm $d_{\text{B}}^{1}$, thus resulting in identical metric values.
-However, $d_{\text{B}}^{\text{comp}}$ also includes the switches in the dummy trajectories, similar to the case in Figure~\ref{fig:egcompnorm_b}, and therefore has a higher switching cost leading to a higher metric value.
+There are differences in the metric values for the scenarios in Figure~\ref{fig:case3}, ~\ref{fig:case4} and ~\ref{fig:case6}.
+For the case in Figure~\ref{fig:case6}, there is one track switch (or two half switches from the perspective of $\bY$) between time steps $7$ and $8$.
+This switch contributes $\gamma$ as the switching cost to the proposed LP metric, $\dSh$ and Bento's metric with 1-norm $d_{\text{B}}^{1}$, thus resulting in identical metric values.
+However, $d_{\text{B}}^{\text{comp}}$ also includes the switches in the $\ast$-trajectories, similar to the case in Figure~\ref{fig:egcompnorm_b}, and therefore has a higher switching cost leading to a higher metric value.